alexisbaxman/jupyter_template/README.md

 Some useful command lines for your Markdown files:

-* Bash blocks: these block allow you to write command lines that won't be interpretated by Jupyter Book.
-It's useful to display command lines that users can easily copy-paste 📋.
+* **Bash blocks:** these block allow you to write command lines that won't be interpretated by Jupyter Book.
+It's useful to display command lines that users can easily copy-paste with the icon on the right-top corner.
+You can create different layers of bash blocks combining different amounts of `.

 ````bash